sublee/subleerunker/README.md

 without any dependency.

-Or [download a release](https://github.com/sublee/subleerunker/releases) and open `index.html` in your browser to play a previous version.
+Or [download a release](https://github.com/sublee/subleerunker/releases) and serve them by your web server to play a previous version.